 The room has at least six plants on the windowsill, and another in front of the door on a table.
 There is artwork framed on the walls, some professional, some by my cousins.
 There are decals of flowers on the wall next to her bed, and the wall near the door as we walk inside.
 It’s cheery.
 This room has been her home for the past six months, following a mini-stroke about five months prior to that.
 The room is in the Memory Care Unit for patients with dementia, or those who like to wander; many residents wear anklets to monitor their location.
 The doors to this wing are always locked.
 Only key visitors and staff have the special, ever-changing code to unlock doors to the main room with its grand fireplace, or the dining rooms, or the other wing where the mailboxes and other residents reside.
 There is a small courtyard near the common area in the unit, which allow residents to gather to watch television, or to take in some sun, or to do crafts in the nearby activities room.

-My aunt and uncle, who now have power of attorney, are about fifteen minutes from the assisted living facility.
-My mother and other uncle, who live in my grandmother’s home, (the former was were her primary caregiver) are two and a half hours away when there is not much traffic.
-I, the oldest grandchild, am about three hours away, and a few other cousins in New England are more like five or six hours away.
+My aunt and uncle, who now have power of attorney, live fifteen minutes from the assisted living facility.
+My mother and other uncle, who live in my grandmother’s home, (her primary caregivers) are two and a half hours away when there is not much traffic.
+I, the oldest grandchild, am about three plus hours away, and a few other cousins in New England are five or six hours away.
 Still, we are finding ways to manage the distance.

-After the stroke, we had to deadbolt the doors up high, so she could not wander out in the darkness and get hit by a car or forget her way home.
+After the stroke, we had to deadbolt the doors up high, so she could not wander out into the darkness and get hit by a car or forget her way home.